-Meet the ABC Editors and ABC's International Advisory Board
+Meet the ABC Editors, Column Editors and ABC's International Advisory Board

 Analytical and Bioanalytical Chemistry is published under the leadership of an international team of eminent analytical scientists.
 Meet the ABC Editors by reading their biographical portraits.

 The Editors are supported by our oustanding International Advisory Board as well as the column editors - members are listed further below.

 Antje J. Baeumner